Function

 Guidance

 The Phase 3 study has been completed; safety and efficacy data are analysed.
 The complete study report is prepared.
+Ideally, vaccine consistency would have been established in parallel with or nested in the phase 3 trial.
 If vaccine consistency has not been established at this stage, a study of safety and immunogenicity consistency of lots should be carried out.

-Draft a plan for Phase 4 studies to assess vaccine safety and effectiveness in field conditions and in populations that have not yet been studied during Phase 3 studies.
+Draft a plan for Phase4 studies to assess vaccine safety and effectiveness in field conditions and in populations that have not yet been studied during Phase 3 studies e.g., pregnant and breastfeeding individuals.

 Stage